kadenjenson/BearCanyon/README.md

 X Import bootstrap

-* Add users only for the admins
+X Add devise only for the admins.

+* Remove "sign-up".
+Only admins may sign in.
+No new account may be created.

 * Only admins can add/edit/delete projects